prettydiff/wisdom/controversial_opinions.md

 * Management of administration, often referred to as leadership.
 * Scientist, often referred to as a principle or technical fellow.

-The managers typically become the leaders of the organizations who own administrative, man power, and vision for an organization.
+The managers typically become the leaders of the organizations who own administration, man power, and vision for an organization.
 Conversely, the scientists perform discovery, innovation, research, and risk analysis.
 Even the US military makes these distinctions with commissioned officers versus warrant officers.
-Both positions require extremely large amounts of effort in order for a person to achieve success, but they require personality traits that are diametrically opposed.
+Both positions require extremely large amounts of work effort in order for a person to achieve success, but they require personality traits that are diametrically opposed.

 To be successful as a manager of people/organizations you need an insane level of conscientiousness.
 Conscientiousness means an ability to perceive the world around you and all the numerous variables it comprises.